Form I-9 Completion by Notary or Authorized Representative

 PHOTOCOPIES OF DOCUMENTS NOT ACCEPTABLE.
 You cannot accept photocopies of identity or employment eligibility documents to fulfill Form I-9 requirements.
 Only the original documents, meaning the actual document issued by the issuing authority, are satisfactory with the single exception of a certified photocopy of a birth certificate.
 Please make copies of the documents presented by the employee to be sent with the completed Form I-9, as we retain photocopies with the completed Form I-9 and the supporting documentation.

-NOTARY/DESIGNATED AGENT MUST COMPLETE CERTIFICATION UNDER SECTION 2 OF FORM I-9.
-Drexel University authorizes you, as our designated agent, to sign and date the certification portion of Section 2.
+Notary or Authorized Representative Completes Certification Under Section 2 of the Form I-9: Drexel University authorizes you, as our authorized representative, to sign and date the certification portion of Section 2.
 Please also print your full name where indicated.
+For "Title", please write "Notary" or "Authorized Representative".
 You will note that our Business Name and Address is already pre-filled on the form.
+Please note that Notaries are NOT legally required to notarize the I-9 form.

 Below you will find all of the necessary forms and instructions.
-If you have any questions about completing Form I-9, please contact Drexel University Human Resources at 215-895-2850.
+If you have any questions about completing the Form I-9, please contact Drexel University Human Resources at 215.895.2850 or visit the USCIS website at: https://www.uscis.gov/i-9-central/acceptable-documents.

 Forms and Instructions